 The D3S writes its imaging data to Compact Flash cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D3S and Sony Alpha A7 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A7 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D3S does not offer wifi capability.
+In contrast, the D3S does not provide wifi capability.

 Studio photographers will appreciate that the Nikon D3S (unlike the A7 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.